-Tea Forté understands that some of our customers are sensitive to caffeine and would like to know the difference between the terms “decaffeinated tea” and “caffeine-free tea”.
-Decaffeinated refers to teas that originally contained caffeine and then underwent a process to remove most of its caffeine content.
-Caffeine-free refers to offerings not related to Camellia Sinensis -the species of plant whose leaves and leaf buds are used to produce tea.
-Familiar examples of naturally caffeine-free plants are hibiscus, chamomile and rooibos, which are used to create tea-like herbal infusions also known as tisanes.
+Tea Forté understands that some of our customers are sensitive to caffeine and would like to know the differences between the terms “decaffeinated tea” and “caffeine-free tea.”
+The word “decaffeinated” refers to teas that once contained caffeine and went through a process to remove it almost entirely.
+The phrase “caffeine-free,” on the other hand, refers to ingredients not related to Camellia Sinensis, the species of plant whose leaves and buds are used to produce tea.
+Herbal tea is caffeine-free, and some examples of the plants often used to create it include hibiscus, chamomile, and rooibos.

 Caffeine-free tea can be made from a broad array of diverse ingredients ranging from aromatic flowers, herbs, and roots to fruits, spices, seeds and more.
 Often processed by wilting, rolling, tearing, steaming, drying and other methods, loose leaf herbal tea can be beautifully textured and colorful, with hints of dried flower petals and other visual delights.
 Likewise, there’s often a hint of color visible inside the silken infusers of Tea Forte’s single-serve herbal teas.
 One final note about vocabulary: herbal infusions are also occasionally referred to as “tisanes,” which is simply another way of saying “herbal tea.”
 So, if you’re drinking a tisane, you’re enjoying a beverage with no caffeine whatsoever.